 JetKids Bed Box

-Are flying beds allowed on all airlines?
-Unfortunately, some major airlines DO NOT allow fly beds on board.
+Unfortunately, some major airlines DO NOT allow flying beds on board.
 As always, it’s best to verify with your airline before you fly.
 You can do this by calling the airline’s customer service line directly.
 Or, check the airline’s website in the sections about flying with children, assistive devices, or in-flight comfort devices.

 Our members travel many miles!
 Along the way, some have come up with other ways to help kids sleep on planes.